4 Home Based Business Insurance Options

 If you are a one-person operation, don’t own valuable business equipment, and business-related visitors do not come to your home, this may be a good choice for you.
 However, because riders don’t provide much additional coverage, this could leave you vulnerable in the case of an accident, natural disaster, or lawsuit.

-3. In-home business policy or endorsement
+3. In-home Business Policy or Endorsement

 An in-home business policy or endorsement offers more extensive coverage and liability insurance.
-Yearly costs may range between $250 and $500, and typically cover up to $10,000 in claims.
+Yearly costs may range between $250 and $500 and typically cover up to $10,000 in claims.

 Specific coverage for these policies will vary depending on the insurer you work with, but most include reimbursement for the loss of important papers and records, accounts receivable, and off-site business property.
 In-home business policies are a good starting standard for self-employed professionals to consider.

-4. Business Owner’s Policy (BOP)
+4. Business Owner’s Policy

-A BOP provides more comprehensive coverage (upwards of $10,000), and combines a number of different policies such as general liability and professional liability into one package.
+A Business Owner’s Policy (BOP) provides more comprehensive coverage (upwards of $10,000) and combines a number of different policies such as general liability and professional liability into one package.
 A BOP will protect your business in the case of an interruption such as a natural disaster or power outage that could damage your business equipment or data.
 It will also protect against malpractice or professional liability claims.

-BOPs are a reliable solution for home-based businesses, especially if you occasionally operate in more than one location, have clients come to your home or if you drive a personal vehicle for business purposes.
+BOPs are a reliable solution for home-based businesses, especially if you occasionally operate in more than one location, have clients come to your home, or if you drive a personal vehicle for business purposes.

 As an independent contractor, home-based business insurance is just one type of insurance you should consider.
-Many times, a client will require you to have specific insurances before working with them.
+Many times, a client will require you to have specific insurance before working with them.
 A reputable insurance agent who specializes in business or commercial insurance can help determine which types of coverage you should purchase.

-Independent contractor engagement firms like MBO Partners can also help to satisfy the business insurance requirements you need, saving you time, money and hassle.
+Independent contractor engagement firms like MBO Partners can also help to satisfy the business insurance requirements you need, saving you time, money, and hassle.
 By protecting your business against various liabilities, you are protecting yourself and your future security.

 For more information on business insurance options, contact us.

 Looking for a broad range of insurance options?
 Check out MBO’s partnership program with InsurChoice, powered by NFP.
-InsurChoice allows customers to shop competitive rates from many nationally recognized carriers for all types of insurance products, including auto, home, dental, renters, home warranty and even pet insurance
+InsurChoice allows customers to shop competitive rates from many nationally recognized carriers for all types of insurance products, including auto, home, dental, renters, home warranty, and even pet insurance

 partnership with NFP